mybb/meta/architecture/mybb-1.9-theme-system.md

   It is, however, still the administrators' responsibility to remember to only apply changes in child themes, and to review changes that occur in imported themes in order to propagate them, as needed, to resources overwritten in child themes.

-  MyBB ≤ 1.8's _Find Updated Templates_ functionality only supports reviewing changes to the _MyBB Master Style_ that need to be propagated manually, primarily because themes can only indicate compatibility with the core (referencing a MyBB version code; theme's templates are surfaced by the feature when their core version number is lower than that of the corresponding Master Style templates, and the template contents differ).
+  MyBB ≤ 1.8's _Find Updated Templates_ functionality only supports reviewing changes to the _MyBB Master Style_ that need to be propagated manually, primarily because themes can only indicate compatibility with the core (referencing a MyBB version code; a theme's templates are surfaced by the feature when their core version number is lower than that of the corresponding Master Style templates, and the template contents differ).

   <br>